rsdoiel/antenna/planet.md

 ---

-## Garda noticed variation in floor colour at Satchwell home
+## Court told of variation of floor colour at Satchwell home

 date: 2025-05-12, from: RTÉ News

-The Central Criminal Court has heard gardaí began looking for a body under the stairs in Richard and Tina Satchwell's house, after noticing the concrete there was a different colour to the rest of the floor.
+The search team looking for the remains of Cork woman Tina Satchwell discovered a human hand after a garda noticed an area of floor where new concrete had been poured.

 <br>